 Successful investors don’t buy stocks recklessly.
-They learn to read stocks like books and make calculated decisions.
-Let’s get you up to speed.
+They understand stock investing fundamentals, and they learn to read a stock like a book — and make calculated decisions.

-Bylaws are the first place to learn about a stock.
-Bylaws typically include an entire section devoted to stock.
+Bylaws are the first place to learn about a company’s stock, because they typically include an entire section devoted to stock.
 They usually specify: